-As noted above, the Respondent's expressed intention is to use the <.mail> gTLD string in the context of an open registry, based on the descriptive or dictionary meaning of "mail", in furtherance of ICANN's stated goal to increase choice and competition in domain names through the introduction of new gTLDs.
-While the Panel may accept for purposes of its present analysis that some members of the U.S. public associate the term "mail" with the Objector, (although not necessarily residents in countries other than the United States) the Panel does not accept as tenable the Objector's position that the Respondent's use of the <.mail> gTLD string will be systematically misperceived as an indicator of source for the Objector's services.
-The Panel considers the term "mail" to be merely descriptive or generic respecting some of the Objector's services, and likely incapable of serving by itself as a distinctive indicator of source.
+As noted above, the Respondent's expressed intention is to use the <.mail> gTLD string in the context of an open registry, based on the descriptive or dictionary meaning of "mail", primarily in association with email.
+While the Panel may accept for purposes of its present analysis that some members of the U.S. public associate the term "mail" with the Objector (although not necessarily residents in countries other than the United States), the Panel does not accept as tenable the Objector's position that the Respondent's use of the <.mail> gTLD string as described above will be systematically misperceived as an indicator of source for the Objector's services.
+The Panel considers the term "mail" to be merely descriptive generic respecting some of the Objector's services, and likely incapable of serving by itself as a distinctive indicator of source.

-The Panel considers that the prospective use of the applied-for gTLD string with an open registry admits of the possibility for second level domain name registrations corresponding to the Objector's trademarks.
-In the absence of evidence that the potential for such second level name registrations is likely to result in systemic trademark abuse, however, the Panel does not find that the mere possibility of such a risk demonstrates a likelihood of confusion between the applied-for gTLD string and the Objector's marks.
-The Panel further notes that the rights protective mechanisms mandated by ICANN for all new gTLDs and the additional rights protection mechanisms to be implemented by the Respondent, afford a degree of protection against abusive second level domain registrations.
+The Panel considers that the prospective use of the applied-for gTLD string with an open registry admits of the possibility for second level domain name registrations and email addresses corresponding to the Objector's trademarks.
+Nevertheless, in the absence of evidence that the potential for such second level name registrations is likely to result in systemic trademark abuse, the Panel does not find that the mere possibility of such a risk demonstrates a likelihood of confusion between the applied-for gTLD string and the Objector's marks.
+The Panel further notes that the rights protective mechanisms mandated by ICANN for all new gTLDs, largely overlooked by the Objector, afford an additional degree of protection against abusive second level domain registrations.
 See Defender Security Company v.
 Baxter Pike LLC, WIPO Case No. LRO2013-0031.

 In the final analysis, "mail" is a descriptive or generic term when used in relation to the Objector's services, and the Objector does not have an exclusive right to use "mail" in a descriptive or generic sense.
-Given the Respondent's stated intention is to use the applied-for gTLD <.mail> in reference to the descriptive or dictionary meaning of "mail", the Panel finds that the intended use of the applied-for gTLD <.mail> is unlikely to cause confusion with the Objector's marks as to the source, sponsorship, affiliation or endorsement of the gLTD.
+Given the Respondent's stated intention is to use the applied-for gTLD <.mail> in connection to the descriptive or dictionary meaning of "mail" as email, the Panel finds that the intended use of the applied-for gTLD <.mail> is unlikely to cause confusion with the Objector's marks as to the source, sponsorship, affiliation or endorsement of the gTLD.
 As the United States Supreme Court noted in KP Permanent Make-Up, Inc. v.
-Lasting Impression I, Inc., 543 U.S. 111, 122 (2004): "[i]f any confusion results, that is a risk the plaintiff accepted when it decided to identify its product with a mark that uses a well-known descriptive phrase."
+Lasting Impression I, Inc., 543 U.S. 111, 122 (2004): "If any confusion results, that is a risk the plaintiff accepted when it decided to identify its product with a mark that uses a well-known descriptive phrase."
 See also Park 'N Fly, Inc. v.
-Dollar Park & Fly, Inc., 469 U.S. 189, 201 (1985) (noting safeguards in Lanham Act to prevent commercial monopolization of language); Car-Freshner Corp. v.
+Dollar Park & Fly, Inc., 469 U. S. 189, 201 (1985) (noting safeguards in Lanham Act to prevent commercial monopolization of language); Car-Freshner Corp. v.
 S. C. Johnson & Son, Inc., 70 F. 3d 267, 269 (2d Cir.
 1995) (noting importance of "protect[ing] the right of society at large to use words or images in their primary descriptive sense").
-As the Supreme Court explained in KP Permanent Make-Up, 543 U.S. at 121, "some possibility of consumer confusion must be compatible with fair use, and so it is."
+As the Supreme Court explained in KP Permanent Make-Up,

+543 U.S. at 121, "some possibility of consumer confusion must be compatible with fair use, and so it is."